opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 DELETE _search/scroll/_all
 ```

 The `scroll` operation corresponds to a specific timestamp.
-Documents added after that timestamp are not considered as potential results.
+It does not consider documents added after that timestamp as potential results.

-Because open search contexts consume a lot of memory, we suggest you do not use this for frequent user queries.
-If you don't need the search context open, use the `sort` parameter with the `search_after` parameter for scrolling.
+Because open search contexts consume a lot of memory, we suggest you do not use the `scroll` operation for frequent user queries that don't need the search context open.
+Instead, use the `sort` parameter with the `search_after` parameter to scroll responses for user queries.

 ## Sort

-For any site search, it’s important for your users to be able to sort the results in a way that’s most meaningful to them.
+For any site search, it’s important for your users to sort the results in a way that’s most meaningful to them.

-For full-text queries, results are sorted by relevance score by default.
+By default, full-text queries sort results by the relevance score.
-We can choose to sort the results by any field value in either ascending or descending order.
+You can choose to sort the results by any field value in either ascending or descending order.

 For example, to sort results by descending order of a `line_id` value: